Mo-Shaeerah/Mo-Shaeerah/README.md

 - Imagination has various pathways, and among them is the `dark imagination 🕸️`, which can adversely affect the mental health of the mind that experiences it...

-## **`My Goal ⚖️`**

-- My goal is to apply my skills in Data Science and AI to the medical field while maintaining a harmonious balance between my roles as a Data Scientist and a Medical Doctor.

 ## **`My Skills 🤹🏽`**

 1- Problem Solving 🩸: